google/comprehensive-rust/src/chromium/adding-third-party-crates/reviews-and-audits.md

 # Auditing third party crates

-Adding new libraries is subject to Chromium's standard [policies][0], but of course also subject to code review.
+Adding new libraries is subject to Chromium's standard [policies][0], but of course also subject to security review.
 As you may be bringing in not just a single crate but also transitive dependencies, there may be a lot of code to review.
 On the other hand, safe Rust code can have limited negative side effects.
 How should you review it?